Belgium has an impressive list of dog breeds that have a rich and colorful history for a small country.

 It has a strong, sturdy appearance.
-It needs a lot of training, attention and exercise on a daily basis and does well in dog trials and as a family pet as both utilize its skills and requirements.
+It needs a lot of training, attention, and exercise daily and does well in dog trials and as a family pet as both utilize its skills and requirements.

 The Laekenois is another variety in the group of Belgian Shepherd dogs.

-The Laekenois reacts well to positive reenforcement during training sessions.
-With high energy levels it need daily exercise.
+The Laekenois reacts well to positive reinforcement during training sessions.
+With high energy levels, it needs daily exercise.

-They can make great pets if the owner has time to devote to training, exercise and care needed.
+They can make excellent pets if the owner has time to devote to the training, exercise, and care needed.

-The Tervuren is the third of the four varieties in Belgian Shepherd group.
+The Tervuren is the third of the four varieties in the Belgian Shepherd group.

 It hails from the area of Tervuren in Belgium.

-One of the early breeders of the dogs bred Tom and Poes, who are considered to be the breed’s foundation dogs.
+One of the early breeders of the dogs bred Tom and Poes, who is considered the breed’s foundation dogs.
 They produced Miss, who then gave birth to Milsart, the breed’s first champion in 1907.